 - Any recent changes to your campers mental or physical health since completing the health form?
-If so, please call Alpengirl and suggest considerations her well-being at camp.
+If your camper has a recent illness, injury, or mental health issue, please call Alpengirl to discuss.

-- Did you pack a self-injecting Epi-Pen if you know (or suspect) that your daughter is severely allergic to bee/wasp stings or foods/plants?
+- Did you pack 2 self-injecting Epi-Pens if you know (or suspect) that your camper is severely allergic to bee/wasp stings or foods/plants?

-- Did you pack an extra inhaler if your daughter requires an inhaler?
+- Did you pack 2 inhalers if your camper requires an inhaler?

-- Any new or changed parent/guardians telephone numbers or contact information?
+- Any new or changed parent/guardian telephone numbers or contact information?
 If so, email Alpengirl.

-- Check your calendar and make arrangements to be accessible to a phone on the call from camp staff day (see schedule above) & the camper call home day (the day before camp ends, except for Lil’s camp sessions).
+- Check your calendar and make arrangements to be accessible to a phone on scheduled call days.

-- Arrange pre-written letters and group care packages (no food or candy) for your daughter to receive during camp.
-Alpengirl gift package orders are due by June 7.
+- Arrange pre-written letters for your camper to receive during camp.
+Alpengirl Care Package orders are due prior to June.
 (Optional)